Watches & Alarms

 Do you need Bluetooth capability to connect the watch to your phone

-For something different, on a trip to Europe in 2023, I tried this watch.
-I wanted something with a large, easy to read display.
-I was also looking for a long battery life and a vibrating alarm.
+I wanted something with a large and easy to read display.
+I was looking for a long battery life, only a vibrating alarm and no other features.
 As my phone has an audible alarm, I wanted to try a watch that vibrates to see how it would wake me up.
-Of course, that means I will be wearing the watch while sleeping.
+Of course it would mean that I would be wearing the watch while sleeping.

 Before I left on vacation, I slept with the watch on and set the alarm to be sure it would wake me up.
 It did, very easily.
-When the vibrating alarm goes off, the watch will also flash the time which is extremely bright.
+When the vibrating alarm goes off, the watch also flashes the time which is extremely bright.
 In the dark, that alone would probably have been enough to wake me up.
-As it has multiple alarms, you can set different ones for every few minutes.
+As it has multiple alarms, you can set different alarms for every few minutes.
 Some of these watches have a repeating alarm function that can be set to repeat every few minutes.
-My version didn't have that feature, so I set a second alarm 2 minutes after the first (just in case), when we had an early flight or train to catch.
+My version didn't have the feature, so I set a second alarm 2 minutes after the first (just in case), when we had an early flight or train to catch.

 For years, we have worn the below watches for sports and travel.
 As this is not something you have to do often, before each trip, I would have to figure out 'again' how to set the time, or the alternate time as well as the alarm.
 Most of the features I never use on a trip.
 The displays are crowded and small, so they can be hard to read.
 Even the backlight functions in my opinion are not that great.